lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 _Iris stands, inquiring Chomsky's strange response._

-> What’s what all about?
+> What's what all about?

 **Zander** _(04-Sep-18 03:31 PM)_